-Any library created or updated by EndNote on a Macintosh can be used by EndNote X and later for Windows.
+Any library created or updated by EndNote on a Macintosh can be used by EndNote X, X1, X2, X3, X4, X5, or X6 for Windows.
 No conversion is necessary.
 However, make sure the name of the library includes the ".ENL extension (for example, Medicine.enl) and include the associated .DATA folder.